 Insights View all

-United States Environmental Protection Agency (USEPA) Adopts ASTM E1527-21 Standard as Meeting All Appropriate Inquiries (With Webinar)
+US EPA Adopts ASTM E1527-21 Standard As Meeting All Appropriate Inquiries (With Webinar)

-On December 15, 2022, the USEPA issued its final rule amending the All Appropriate Inquiries (AAI) Rule under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and approving the use of the ASTM International E1527-21 Standard Practice for Phase I Environmental Site Assessments.
-In the USEPA’s final rule, which takes effect on February 13, 2023, the USEPA additionally indicated that ASTM E1527-13, which was issued in 2013, would be sunset on February 13, 2024.
-This marks a significant change from the USEPA’s March 14, 2022, draft ruling recognizing both Standards as meeting AAI.
+On December 15, 2022, the United States Environmental Protection Agency (US EPA) issued its final rule amending the All Appropriate Inquiries rule under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and approving the use of ASTM International’s E1527-21 Standard Practice for Phase I Environmental Site Assessments: Phase 1 Environmental Site Assessment Process.
+In the US EPA’s final rule, which takes effect on February 13, 2023, the Agency also indicated that the E1527-13 Standard (issued in 2013) would be sunset on February 13, 2024.
+This marks a significant change from the US EPA’s draft ruling on March 14, 2022, recognizing both standards as meeting All Appropriate Inquiries.
 This initial ruling was subsequently withdrawn on May 2, 2022, following adverse comments, including comments from LaBella.

 As one of only 14 commenters, LaBella argued that the continued use of the dated E1527-13 Standard would create market confusion among users.
 Specifically, as the updated standard continued to build upon the best practices consultants should be following when completing a Phase I ESA, LaBella contended that the use of both standards could be detrimental to users in assessing the overall environmental risk associated with a piece of real estate.
-The primary issue was that while the updated Standard identified specific levels of research to be completed for both the Subject Property and adjacent properties, the dated standard left some aspects of research to the opinion of the Environmental Professional.
-This discrepancy would have created the potential for environmental concerns to go unidentified in the Phase I ESA meeting the out-of-date Standard.
-Furthermore, LaBella noted in its comment to the USEPA that key definition changes and the inclusion of significant data gaps within the 2021 standard would allow for inconsistencies in overall report findings when compared to the 2013 standard.
+The primary issue was that while the updated standard identified specific levels of research to be completed for both the Subject Property and adjacent properties, the dated standard left some aspects of research to the opinion of the Environmental Professional.
+This discrepancy would have created the potential for environmental concerns to go unidentified in the Phase I ESA meeting the out-of-date standard.
+Furthermore, LaBella noted in its comment to the US EPA that key definition changes and the inclusion of significant data gaps within the 2021 standard would allow for inconsistencies in overall report findings when compared to the 2013 standard.

-For a detailed review of the changes in the new Standard, please click here.
+For a detailed review of the changes in the new standard, please click here.

 Key Takeaways

-The USEPA’s final rule regarding new ASTM E1527-21 goes into effect February 13, 2023.
+The US EPA’s final rule regarding the new ASTM E1527-21 Standard goes into effect on February 13, 2023.

-The old ASTM E1527-13 will sunset on February 13, 2024.
+The old ASTM E1527-13 Standard will sunset on February 13, 2024.

-This is a welcome change from the USEPA’s March 2022 draft ruling indicating either standard would provide liability protection.
+This is a welcome change from the US EPA’s March 2022 draft ruling indicating either standard would provide liability protection.
 Using only one standard will increase consistency and reduce confusion among users.

 Our Due Diligence Services